zapier/visual-builder/docs/_docs/integration-checks-reference.md

 Errors occur when a Zap uses a field from the Polling Sample that ends up not being provided by the actual hook payload once the Zap is running.
-To ensure this doesn't happen, this check compares the latest item in your [Task History](https://zapier.com/app/history) with the selected Polling Sample in the corresponding Zap.
+To ensure this doesn't happen, this check compares the latest item in your [Zap History](https://zapier.com/app/history) with the selected Polling Sample in the corresponding Zap.
 For it to pass, the selected Polling Sample must contain a subset of the keys returned in the latest live result in Task History.